HitomiMo/CIND820_Capstone-Project/README.md

 The initial results provide answers to the following research question.

 2) how supervised machine learning models predict the top three most influential variables for passenger satisfaction
-   - They are Online Boarding, In-flight Wifi Service and Class.
+   - The top three most influential variables are Online Boarding, In-flight Wifi Service and Class.

 However, the test set is not a golden standard test set.
 Therefore, the results may be changed after re-running the process.

 # Next
 1. Split the dataset into training and golden standard test sets and re-run the process
 2. Apply cross-validation
-3. Complete classification reprot
+3. Complete classification report
 4. Unsupervised Machine Learning (association rules)